Forces Widows Pensions (Equality of Treatment) Bill

 Overview

 This bill aims to ensure equal treatment in the calculation and payment of pensions for widows and civil partners of deceased armed forces personnel who retired before 1973 and between 1973 and 2005.
-It mandates the government to equalize these pension payments to match current standards.
+It mandates that the Secretary of State create regulations to standardize pension calculations across these periods.

 Description